These sweet potato patties are mashed into crispy flavorful patties, that are perfect for a vegetarian meal or side dish.

 What to serve with sweet potato patties?

 This is a fairly versatile side dish and these sweet potato patties can be served with a variety of main dish recipes.
 I like to serve them up with some baked chicken, pork chops, or even steak.
+They’d also be a great addition to your appetizer recipes for Thanksgiving.

 These sweet potato patties are a perfect side dish, or they are also a great finger food and would be a fun appetizer recipe to serve at a holiday party.